 This also goes for a declining short interest.
-If shorts are starting to cover their positions and the short interest is starting to climb up then we can reasonably assume that shorts may feel that prices are going to go higher and they want to cash in before it does.
+If shorts are starting to cover their positions and the short interest is starting to go down then we can reasonably assume that shorts may feel that prices are going to go higher and they want to cash in before it does.

 A good example of a stock with a high short sellers is TSLA.
 They have a 29% short interest with over 35 million shares short on a 118 million share float.

 We like to keep track of this important indicator especially in our low float momentum trading strategy because a low float stock with a high short interest can have home run potential if a positive catalyst comes out bringing in new buyers, which will cause shorts to cover their positions and increase buying in the stock causing higher prices.

 Sometimes this can drastically move a stock and if momentum traders catch it right can make a ton of money in a relatively short period of time.